 JORGE JUAN´S PALACE

-The decorated tiles are one of the out standing features of this Baroque building, a palace made up of three floors, its architecture forms are finished in white.
-It is located outside the citywalls, and is currently home to local shops and offices.
+The decorated tiles are one of the outstanding features of this Baroque building, a palace made up of three floors, its architecture forms are finished in white.
+It is located outside the city walls.

-CONVENT OF OUR LADY OF MERCY AND ARABIC BATH
+CONVENT OF OUR LADY OF MERCY AND ARABIC BATHS

 THE CALAHORRA TOWER

 The Calaforra is an Islamic Almohade Tower from the late 12th century and early 13th century.
 Very few such towers have reached the present day in the Valencian Community.
 It was a defensive building, which was used to watch people entering the city from Alicante.